 If you’re facing other types of problems feel free to leave us a comment below.
 Most common issues can be fixed simply by rebooting the phone, disabling things that are unnecessary, or wiping the cache as mentioned above.

 If nothing else works, you have two options.
 Either root the phone (Android’s version of Jailbreak) and flash custom software from sites like XDA Developers, or do a factory data reset.
 A factory reset wipes out everything, and returns the phone to a stock state just as it was out of the box, or from the factory.
-This is what I do after every major update (like the upcoming update to Android 6.0 Marshmallow) or if I’m having issues on a phone.
+This is what I do after every major update (like the upcoming update to Android 7.0 Nougat) or if I’m having issues on a phone.
+This often makes a phone feel much better, as it cleans things up and gives it a fresh slate to work with.

 This is a last resort, and will erase everything on the phone.
 Go into Settings > accounts > Google > and make sure all your information, contacts, apps, app data and more has been backed up or hit “sync”, then do a factory data reset which will fix any issues.